julman99/futuristic/README.md

 # Futuristic

-The best way to do Future programming on Java 1.8.
+An awesome and simple way to do Future programming on Java 1.8.

 Futuristic allows you develop from scratch or convert existing Callback-based programs to Future-based.

-Its mission is to allow developers to forget about the Callback hell and at the same time create beautiful, robust and readable code.
+This will help you as to forget about the Callback hell and at the same time create beautiful, robust and readable code.

-This library is inspired in the Promises of AngularJS.
+Futuristic was inspired in the Promises of AngularJS.

 ## Components

-Futuristic is divides into several components so you can use what its best for your project
+Futuristic is divided into several components so you can use what its best for your project

 - [Futuristic Core](futuristic-core/): Core components of Futuristic.
 These are the building blocks that will enable you to do Future-based programming in a really easy way.